hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

     affinity), `CLIENT_IP` (hash of the source/dest addresses / ports), and `GENERATED_COOKIE` (distribute load using a generated session cookie).

+* `affinity_cookie_ttl_sec` - (Optional) Lifetime of cookies in seconds if session_affinity is
+    `GENERATED_COOKIE`.
+If set to 0, the cookie is non-persistent and lasts only until the end of the browser session (or equivalent).
+The maximum allowed value for TTL is one day.

 * `timeout_sec` - (Optional) The number of secs to wait for a backend to respond to a request before considering the request failed.
 Defaults to `30`.